PhysiCell-Tools/python-loader/man/docstring/mcdsts.plot_scatter.md

                 None tries to take the values from the initial.svg file. fall back setting is [640, 480].

+            figbgcolor: string; default is None which is transparent (png) or white (jpeg, tiff).
+                figure background color.

             ext: string; default is jpeg
                 output image format. possible formats are jpeg, png, and tiff.

-            figbgcolor: string; default is None which is transparent (png) or white (jpeg, tiff).
-                figure background color.
+                None will return the matplotlib fig object.

 ```

 ## output:
 ```
-            image files under the returned path.
+            fig: matplotlib figures, depending on ext, either as files or as objects. the figures contains the scatter plot and color bar (numerical data) or color legend (categorical data).

 ```

 ## description:
 ```
-            this function generates image time series
-            based on the physicell data output.
+            function returns a (pandas) matplotlib scatter plotts,
+            inclusive color bar or color legend, for the whole time series, for the focus specified, either as matplotlib fig object or as jpeg, png, or tiff file.

             jpeg is by definition a lossy compressed image format. png is by definition a lossless compressed image format.